-As discussed in Section 7.3.2.2, a "mini-frac" using the MDT tool was used to estimate the fracture gradient of the confining zone in CCS#1 and CCS#2.
+As discussed in Section 7.3.2.2, a "mini-frac" using the MDT tool was used to estimate the fracture gradient of the confining zone in CCS 1 and CCS 2.
 In addition, dipole sonic data are available through the confining zone to estimate the geomechanics.
-If the results of CCS#5, CCS#6 and CCS#7 geophysical well logging conducted through the confining zone indicate that conditions are similar to the results found using previous logging conducted at CCS#1 and CCS#2, then no additional testing of the confining zone is proposed for CCS#5, CCS #6 and/or CCS #7.
-Dipole sonic logs will be correlated to existing well logs with similar results and can also be used to infer the representativeness of the CCS#1 and CCS#2 MDT "mini-frac" results.
+If the results of CCS#3 geophysical well logging conducted through the confining zone indicate that conditions are similar to the results found using previous logging conducted at CCS 1 and 2, then no additional testing of the confining zone is proposed for CCS#3.
+Dipole sonic logs will be correlated to existing well logs with similar results and can also be used to infer the representativeness of the CCS 1 and 2 MDT "mini-frac" results.